quocviets/Wood-cutting-in-furniture-industry/README.md

 ## 🛠️ Algorithms Used
 - **First Fit**: Places each piece in the first available space.
 - **Best Fit**: Finds the placement that minimizes wasted space.
-- **GreedyGreedy**: Choose the first available position but prioritize minimizing waste by checking each stock.
+- **Greedy**: Choose the first available position but prioritize minimizing waste by checking each stock.

 ## 📊 Results
 The visualization of the cutting layout shows how the pieces are arranged within the stock material.
 The algorithm comparison helps determine which method results in less material waste.